The $3 Million Mistake

 Traditional teams accumulate friction.
 They build technical debt.
 A 2022 study by Stripe estimated that developers spend 42% of their time dealing with technical debt and maintenance rather than building new features.
 Traditional teams create systems only they understand.
 They become institutional gatekeepers, often without intending to.

 AI-native teams stay flexible.
 When AI writes most of the code, there's less ego attached to it.
 Bad code gets rewritten without drama.
 New approaches get tested without political resistance.
-This aligns with what organizational psychologists call "psychological ownership."
+Psychologists call this "psychological ownership."
 When people invest significant personal effort into creating something, they resist changing it even when evidence suggests they should.

 Jessica experienced this firsthand.
 Her traditional team spent three months building a feature that customers didn't want.
 She asked them to pivot.
 They resisted.
 Too much work already invested.
 Too much pride in the existing approach.
 The sunk cost fallacy, well-documented in behavioral economics research by Kahneman and Tversky, played out exactly as the theory predicts.